bbohec/bangarang/doc/market/BusinessModel.md

-# Product Market Fit - Bangarang
+# Business Model - Bangarang
 ## Solution Name
 ### Definition
 - Battle cry of the Lost Boys in the movie Hook.